99oblivius/VRBro-Plugin/README.md

 ## Usage

-1. Ensure the VRBro Plugin is properly configured in OBS Studio.
+1. Launch OBS with VRBro plugin installed
+   a.
+(Help -> Log Files -> View Current Log) To verify the server is running successfully if issues arise.
-2. Launch your VR game and the companion SteamVR overlay.
+2. Launch SteamVR.
+3. Launch VRBro Overlay.
-3. Use your configured VR controller bindings to send commands to OBS.
+4. Use your VR controller bindings to send commands to OBS.

 ## Supported Commands